 In the rare event that the gas main isn’t located near your house and you need an extension, you’ll need to contact your gas company.

-Can You Use Propane in a Natural Gas Grill?
+Can You Use Propane in a Natural Gas Barbecue?

 Propane and natural gas contain a different amount of energy, with propane burning with 2.5x more heat generation than natural gas.
 The pressure, and the oxygen to gas ratio needed for optimum combustion differ between the two as well.

-This prevents natural gas and propane grills from being easily interchangeable.
+This prevents NG and propane grills from being easily interchangeable.
 Orifices, attachment hoses, and regulators need to be converted before using propane in a natural gas grill.

 Converting from a Propane Grill to a Natural Gas Grill

-Not all grills have the ability to be converted from natural gas to propane.
+Not all grills have the ability to be converted from NG to propane.
 You’d first need to consult the owner’s manual or contact the manufacturer.

 Most companies supply converter kits which make the procedure safe and fairly simple.
 The basic process is as follows: